 If I were to ask speakers how they book speaking gigs right now, they would say word of mouth.
 But they don’t have a system for getting that word of mouth working.
-And if you don’t know how your word of mouth system works then you’re not getting any gigs.
+And if you don’t know how your anxious dating avoidant works then you’re not getting any gigs.

 Hotmail grew their email service based on word of mouth.
 But they had a system for it and it was very simple.
 At the bottom of every email that was sent out, it said something like, “Sent from hotmail.
 Get your free email account here.”

 So if you were to ask someone who worked at Hotmail, “How do you guys use word of mouth to grow?”
 Then they could have easily told you about that email signature at the bottom.

 But if you ask a speaker how they use word of mouth to grow then they’ll have no idea what you’re talking about.
 They’ll say something like, “What do you mean?
 I just ask for a referral.”

 And those are the same speakers who are struggling to get them.